Tips for Renting out Your Home

 Last week we covered some of the crucial basics—being sure your city, village or building permits you to host paying guests; finding out if you have adequate insurance coverage; and deciding what to charge per night, week or month.
 This week we continue with more about getting into this part of the sharing economy.
 Our focus points include: the niceties to have on hand such as fresh linens and towels, taking good photos of your home’s exterior and rooms to post to attract guests, filling out a questionnaire about your home in the same way you might fill out a statement about yourself for online dating, and deciding on your house rules—no red wine or pets, for example.
 It’s your castle, and you’ve got the keys.
-Read on for more:
+Tips for Renting out Your Home:

 1. Consider some additional niceties of good hosting.
 Is there a full-length mirror for guests’ use, some good books and magazines to read, a welcome bottle of wine or fresh bagels, milk and juice for their enjoyment?
 Is everything super clean?
 Did you leave a typed list of area sights, restaurants, and amenities such as a library, bookstore, movie theater?
 If you want to be really helpful, list names of providers such as your favorite hairdresser, doctor, pharmacy that are close by.